 Nockamixon State Park

-The 5,286-acre Nockamixon State Park is in the rolling hills of scenic Bucks County, close enough to Philadelphia for a day trip, but far enough away for a vacation.
-Tohickon Creek, Three Mile Run and Haycock Run feed the 1,450-acre Lake Nockamixon, which is a rest stop for migrating waterfowl and a destination for boaters and anglers.
+The 5,286-acre Nockamixon State Park is in the rolling hills of scenic Bucks County, close enough to Philadelphia or a day trip, but far enough away for a vacation.
+Tohickon Creek, Three Mile Run, and Haycock Run feed the 1,450-acre Lake Nockamixon, which is a rest stop for migrating waterfowl and a destination for boaters and anglers.
 Visitors can stay the night in a cabin or enjoy the many activities of the park for the day.
-Popular activities are picnicking, visiting the pool, hiking, biking and boating.
+Popular activities are picnicking, swimming in the pool, hiking, biking, disc golf, hunting, fishing, and boating.

 Picnicking: Picnic tables and charcoal grills are in several areas of the park and are available on a first-come, first-served basis.
-A pavilion can be rented.
-Some picnic areas are closed in winter, but Haycock, Tohickon, the Marina and Three Mile Run areas are open year-round.
+Some picnic areas are closed in winter, but Haycock, Tohickon, the Marina, and Three Mile Run areas are open year round.
+Picnic pavilions by parking lots 1 and 5 may be reserved up to 11 months in advance for a fee.
+Unreserved pavilions are free on a first-come, first-served basis.
+Pavilions do not have electricity.
+Modern restrooms are available nearby.

-Swimming: The swimming pool complex includes a one-half acre main pool with two waterslides, a shallow end with fountains for children, dressing rooms, first aid station and snack bar.
-Weather permitting, the summer hours are 11 a.m. to 7 p.m.
-The pool opens for the Memorial Day weekend then weekends only until the second weekend in June when it begins seven days a week operation.
-The pool is typically closed on weekdays beginning mid-August and then reopens for weekends including Labor Day which is the end of the pool season.
-Check the Park Advisories on this website for updates.
+Swimming: The swimming pool complex includes a half acre main pool with two waterslides, a shallow end with fountains for children, dressing rooms, first aid station, and snack bar.
+Weather permitting, the summer hours are 11:00 AM to 7:00 PM.
+The pool operates on a weekend only schedule from memorial day weekend through the second weekend in June when it shifts to a daily schedule.
+The pool will resume weekend only operation from mid-August through Labor Day weekend.
+Check the advisories tab for updates.

-An admission fee is charged, with reduced rates after 5:45 p.m.
+Pool admission fee is charged, with reduced rates after 5:45 PM.
 Seasonal passes and group tickets for non-profit organizations can be purchased at the park office.
-Swimming lessons and water aerobics classes are provided by the lifeguards.
-The pool is available for party rentals.
+A valid Pennsylvania identification is needed for resident rates.
+Swimming Pool Prices

 Swimming is prohibited in Lake Nockamixon.